stotrasamhita/stotrasamhita.github.io/panchangam/index.md

 comments: true
 ---

 Here are some neatly typeset _panchangams_ for a few cities around the world.
 These have been calculated using Python code and Swiss ephemeris (`swisseph` package for Python).
+See the [Panchangam GitHub Repo](https://github.com/karthikraman/panchangam/) for more details.

 #### Monthly Calendars (A3 format)
 * [Chennai (13°05'24''N, 80°16'12''E)](https://github.com/karthikraman/panchangam/raw/master/pdf/cal-2017-Chennai-deva.pdf)